Forward-UIUC-2021F/angeline-prabakar-keyword-usage-within-domain/README.md

 	#return graph object
  ```

 By the end, we will have a SQL table that holds the keyword, year, category code, and frequency.
 With this table, we will create the visual diagrams of popularity of keywords within the CS domain.
+We can do this using SQL's group by functions.

 # Sources/References